dotenv-org/dotenv-org.github.io/docs/tutorials/sync.md

 # Syncing .env Files

 Sync environment variables securely with dotenv-vault.
-In this tutorial, I'll show you how.
-As a developer myself, I prefer to jump right into it so let's get started.
+I'll show you how in this tutorial.
+Let's get started.

 #### 1. Run dotenv-vault new